New Vs Old Garage Door Installation: What You Need to Know

 Although performance drives selection, a garage door’s aesthetics set the home’s visual baseline and can influence property value.

-You balance form with function by choosing styles, window layouts, color palettes, and hardware that align with current design trends and local climate demands.
+You balance form with function by choosing styles, window layouts, colour palettes, and hardware that align with current design trends and local climate demands.
 Match panel profiles (flush, recessed, carriage) to your architecture.

 Specify tempered, insulated, or laminated glass for windows to control light, privacy, and impact resistance.
 Select factory finishes with UV-stable coatings to reduce fading.
 Choose corrosion‑resistant hinges, handles, and struts to maintain alignment and safety.

-• Sleek flush panels in graphite gray, paired with narrow lites
+• Sleek flush panels in graphite grey, paired with narrow lites

 • Warm wood‑grain steel, black frames, satin‑etched glass